jasonrhodes/jasonrhodes.github.io/src/blog/006_indie-bs.md

 ***

-And to top it all off, in that focus post Aral used the Charlie Hebdo shootings as partial support for the re-focusing decision.
+And to top it all off, in that focus post Balkan used the Charlie Hebdo shootings as partial support for the re-focusing decision.
 I just ... wow.
 It doesn't matter what his intent was there, sometimes you have to be aware enough to see outside of your intent.

 Ugh.
 One last interesting tweet thread: https://twitter.com/thijs/status/531813416671780864